If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 I’ve cut balsa wood, acrylic, thin metal, vinyl, iron-on vinyl, and even craft foam with my Cricut Maker!

-Now, if you want to cut fabric, I recommend the original Cricut Maker or the new Cricut Maker 3, as fabric does not need to be prepared before cutting.
+Now, if you want a machine for fabric cutting, I recommend the original Cricut Maker or the new Cricut Maker 3, as fabric does not need to be prepared before cutting.

 The big difference between the two is the Maker 3 cuts faster than the original Maker and can use Cricut Smart Materials; thus, the Maker 3 is technically the best Cricut for fabric cutting.